-1 Press the green check button and then select the MENU option.
+Press the green check button and then select the MENU option.
 Next, select the READOUTS option.
-2 Press the COMMON button.
-3 Verify the line voltage is at 230V \pm 10%.
-4 Verify the unregulated gas pressure (or "Main Gas" for universal gas configurations) is between 70 to 72 PSI (483 to 496 kPa) + and adjust the regulator if needed.
-5 Verify the water pressure is between 85 to 92 PSI (586 to 634 kPa) † .
-This is not adjustable. ‡ 6 Verify the regulated gas pressure (or "Gas $\#1"/"$ Gas $\#2"$ for universal gas configurations) is approximately 60 PSI (414 kPa) and adjust the regulator if needed. [§] 7 Press the BARREL button.
-8 Verify the syrup pressures are between 70 and 72 PSI (483 and 496 kPa) and adjust the back room regulator if needed.
-9 Dispense product from the sample valve after adjusting any pressures.
+Press the COMMON button.
+Verify the line voltage is at 230V \pm 10%.
+Varify the line valtage is at $230V \pm 10\%$ Verify the unregulated gas pressure (or "Main Gas" for universal and multi-gas configurations) is between 70 to 72 PSI (483 to 496 kPa) + and adjust the external or backroom regulator if needed.
+Verify the water pressure is between 85 to 92 PSI (586 to 634 kPa) + .
+This is not adjustable. [‡] Verify the regulated gas pressure (or "Gas 1"/"Gas 2" for universal and multi-gas configurations) is a approximately 60 PSI (414 kPa) and adjust the internal regulator(s) if needed. [§] Press the BARREL button.
+Verify the syrup pressures are between 70 to 72 PSI (483 and 496 kPa) and adjust the back room regulator if needed.
+Dispense product from the sample valve after adjusting any pressures.
 This will restabilize to the new pressure.
-Formu It flavor dispansars, the following will also need to be completed.
+For multi-flavor dispensers, the following will also need to be completed: Press the FLAVOR button in the READOUTS menu.
+Verify the syrup pressures for each of the flavors are between 70 and 72 PSI (483 and 496 kPa) and adjust the regulator if needed.